radars-eceillinois/ISRpy/README.md

 -readpack and beampack provides data read and target positioning routines for a collection of ISR's and CSR's.

--pyigrf is a packet for geomagnetic vector field computataions based on the IGRF model.
+-pyigrf is a package for geomagnetic vector field computataions based on the IGRF model.

 -kmltools provides routines for placing radar beam and data maps in Google Earth.